 You must comply with all applicable laws and regulations of every jurisdiction in which DASNY operates.
 Each of us is charged with the responsibility of acquiring sufficient knowledge of applicable laws and regulations relating to our duties to recognize potential ethical issues and to know when to seek advice.
 Laws governing ethical conduct include the provisions of the Public Officers Law governing the conduct of public employees.
 Laws governing the procurement of goods and services by DASNY include provisions of the Public Authorities Law and federal securities laws, which prohibit insider trading and other conduct.
-Information about these laws and regulations may be obtained from your supervisor or unit director, or directly from DASNY's Ethics Officer at 518-257-3120, or Internal Affairs at 1-866-750-7867.
-You may also contact the Joint Commission on Public Ethics at 518-408-3976 regarding the ethics laws for its employees.
-You should feel free to discuss with your supervisor those areas of training that you believe will better assist you in understanding those laws and regulations that relate to your job responsibilities.
+Information about these laws and regulations may be obtained from your supervisor or unit director, or directly from DASNY's Ethics Officer at 518-257-3120, or Office of Professional Integrity at 1-866-750-7867.
+You may also contact the Joint Commission on Public Ethics at 518-408-3976 regarding the ethics laws.

 It is also incumbent upon each of us to be knowledgeable in the other areas of law that relate to our job responsibilities.
-It is for this reason that DASNY actively supports training opportunities
+It is for this reason that DASNY actively supports training opportunities for its employees.
+You should feel free to discuss with your supervisor those areas of training that you believe will better assist you in understanding those laws and regulations that relate to your job responsibilities.